Google Analytics tags

 Be sure to pick ones with similar housings to the originals ones to facilitate the reinstallation.

-- Note the polarity of the old capacitors by their markings on their case when removing them, see below, and install the new ones, putting the new ones in so the wires on it marked (+) and or (-) are put in the same mounting holes as the original ones.
-Usually, only one wire lead is marked.
+• Note the polarity of the old capacitors by the markings on their cases when removing them (see below), and install the new ones, placing the wires marked (+) and/or (-) in the same mounting holes as the original ones.
+Usually, only one wire lead is polarity marked on the side of the capacitor body.

-- Be sure to use led-based rosin core solder NOT the newer lead-free alloys that require heating to higher temperatures and
+• Be sure to use lead-based rosin core solder, NOT the newer lead-free alloys that require heating to higher temperatures and

-- Use a low-watt pencil-style soldering iron, 35-watt max.
+• Use a low-wattage pencil-style soldering iron, max 35 watts.

-- The traces are very close, so use a magnifier to check that the solder joints are good and you didn't inadvertently jump and join an adjacent wire trace.
+• The wire traces are very close together, so use a magnifier to check that the solder joints are good and that you didn't inadvertently jump and join an adjacent wire trace.

 #Alarm #fob #door lock #immoblizer #ignition kill #led flashing, #remot #entry #lighting